Milliner of the Year (2021) - LuxLife Global Excellence Awards MILLINER OF THE YEAR (2021) - LuxLife, Global Excellence Awards

 How to buy a Panama hat

 The definitive guide to buying a Panama hat.
-Finding a Panama specialist in your town is very unlikely - there are only a few of us.
+Finding a Panama specialist in your city is very unlikely - there are only a few of us.
 Your local hat store will have a couple of styles, but the choices & quality will be very slim.
-You need to take the plunge and look online - this guide is all about empowering you to do this well.
+You need to take the plunge and look online - this guide will empower you to do this well.

-Ideally, you order a hat 1cm bigger than your actual size and insert a spacer to make it fit well until it shrinks.
-If you are likely to get very sweaty, then allow 2cm.
+Ideally, you order a hat 1cm bigger than your actual size and insert a spacer to make it fit well until it shrinks

 Your hat order will ship with a packet of spacers and instructions, ensuring you have a perfect fit.
 If it is a little large, you can easily adjust it, but small is like tight shoes - uncomfortable.